Mars and Venus Surprised by Vulcan

 Mars and Venus Surprised by Vulcan or Venus, Vulcan and Mars is a 1551-1552 oil on canvas painting by Jacopo Tintoretto, now in the Alte Pinakothek in Munich.

-The painting depicts a scene of extra-marital sex.
+The painting depicts a scene of adultery.
 The goddess Venus is lying nude on a couch whilst her lover Mars is hiding helmeted under a bed.
-Venus' husband Vulcan, tipped off by Apollo, has just returned unexpectedly.
-Luckily for the adulterous couple he has become distracted by his wife's naked body, disregarding the warnings of his dog.
+Venus' husband Vulcan, tipped off by Apollo, has just returned unexpectedly and has become distracted by his wife's naked body, disregarding the warnings of his dog.
 Cupid is sleeping in a cot by the window.

-The event was a popular subject during the Renaissance, emphasising the real dangers of adultery, but in this work Tintoretto has introduced an element of comedy.
-Maybe Venus can distract Vulcan long enough to allow Mars to make a silent getaway.